multilayer-io/airflow-kubernetes/README.md

 - Connect to Airflow's webserver UI

-### Build your docker image
+### Build and push your Airflow docker image

-Notice that in this example the dags are part of the docker images, therefore you will have to re-deploy your deployment/pods during DAG updates.
+Note: The dags are part of the docker images.
+You will have to re-build your docker image, and re-deploy your pods after DAG updates.

 Push your image to Google's container registry:

 - [Google container registry instructions][5]

-In my case, I am pushing to the european container registry `eu.gcr.io`:
+In my case, I am using to Google's european container registry `eu.gcr.io`:

 ```
 docker build -t eu.gcr.io/GCP_PROJECT_ID/airflow:latest .
 docker push eu.gcr.io/GCP_PROJECT_ID/airflow:latest
 ```
+Note: you don't need to create anything, just push the image to your GCP project.

 ### Create a Kubernetes ConfigMap to store all the environment variables